 Although Thor was alive, all his Asgardian friends thought he had perished in battle.
 Thor's friend Balder took it on to find another champion for humanity.
 This came in the form of Red Norvell, who helped uncover the secrets of the amnesiac Odin and what had happened to the other Asgardians.

-Thor and the other heroes were finally able to return to their true Universe where Thor rejoined the Avengers and with several other members.
-One of his first missions included a battle against ancient Asgard villain, the Destroyer.
-Thor was greatly injured during this battle, and only was saved by a being called Marnot whom tied Thor’s life force to a mortal bystander of the battle named Jake Olson, a New York paramedic.
-Now Thor once again had to live with a mortal being, just like what happened many years ago when he became linked with Doctor Donald Blake.
-Then, he had a great war with the Dark Gods and battled the returning Enchantress three and had many battles with Thanos who was attempting to remake the entire Universe.
-Thor remained linked to Jake for some time, but was eventually untied from Olsen's life force so the two could once again live their lives separately In this encounter, Thor also met Tarene, a being that would later become the super-heroin known as Thor-Girl.
+Thor and his fellow heroes were finally able to return to their true universe, where Thor rejoined the Avengers along with several other members.
+One of his first missions included a battle against an ancient villain of Asgard, the Destroyer.
+Thor was greatly injured during this battle and was saved by a being called Marnot, whom tied Thor’s life force to a mortal bystander of the battle named Jake Olson, a New York paramedic.
+Now Thor once again had to live with a mortal being, just like what had happened many years ago when he became linked with Dr. Donald Blake.
+Then he became involved in a great war with the Dark Gods, battled the returning Enchantress; and had many battles with Thanos, who was attempting to remake the entire Universe.
+Thor remained linked to Jake for some time, but was eventually untied from Olsen's life force so the two could once again live their lives separately.
+During this encounter, Thor also met Tarene, a being that would later become the super-heroine known as Thor-Girl.

 After having defeated the Absorbing Man Thor travels back to Asgard to find that the Warriors Three are on trial for murder.
 The individual that they are on trial for murdering is none other than a giant who was son of the Queen of Giants.
 At the time he was in a shape-shifted state and was attacking the ship that they were on and the warriors three were unaware of his true form.
 In order to clear themselves of this crime they were charged with proving their warriors hearts to the giants by performing a number of tasks.
 Although Thor was not on trial he volunteered to go in order to clear the names of the warriors three, but he vows to do not use Mjolnir as a weapon.